99robots/wpsite-post-status-notifications/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Post Status Notifications plugin by 99 Robots provides an easy way to ensure Administrators are notified of their Contributors posts submissions.
+The Post Status Notifications plugin by 99 Robots provides an easy way to notify Administrators when Contributors submit posts for review or when a Contributor post is published.

 == Description ==

-The Post Status Notifications plugin by [99 Robots](https://99robots.com) provides an easy way to ensure Administrators are notified of their Contributors posts submitted for review.
-Additionally, when an administrator publishes the post, the original author will also be notified via email so that they can see their post live on the site.
-These email notifications ensure posts are not sitting idle waiting for reviewers who otherwise would have to check WordPress admin manually for posts in the pending review status.
+The Post Status Notifications plugin by 99 Robots provides an easy way to notify Administrators when their Contributors submit a post for review.

+Additionally, when an administrator publishes the post, the original author will be notified via email that they can see their post live on the site.

+These email notifications ensure posts are not waiting for reviewers who otherwise would have to check WordPress admin manually for posts in the pending review status.

 = Features =

-Get a better editorial workflow by ensuring communication occurs related to articles submitted for review and subsequently published by administrators.
+Get a better editorial workflow by improving communication related to articles submitted for review and subsequently published by administrators.

 * Email notification to Admin or Editor when a post is submitted for review
 * Email notification to Contributor, All Users, Admins or Editors when a post is published on the site